Andrew McCabe News: Deputy FBI Director’s Firing Spells A World Of Trouble For Trump’s Administration

 — CBS News (@CBSNews) March 17, 2018

-McCabe’s untimely firing has brought about even more scrutiny on President Trump and Attorney General Jeff Sessions, who had recused himself from the Trump-Russia investigation after he was exposed for making false statements to Congress.
+McCabe’s untimely firing has brought about even more scrutiny on President Trump and Attorney General Jeff Sessions, who had recused himself from the Trump-Russia investigation after he was exposed for making false statements to Congress, according to Think Progress.
 Observers claim that contrary to Trump’s attempts to kill the investigation, the firing will allow Special Counsel Robert Mueller to consolidate his case against the Trump campaign.
 Three talking points overwhelmingly arise because of this situation.

-To fire or not to fire, that was AG Sessions’ chief dilemma.
+To fire or not to fire, that was AG Sessions’ main dilemma.
 Sessions had recused himself from the FBI investigation into alleged Russian collusion, despite Trump reportedly him asking not to.
 Provided that McCabe was a possible witness in Mueller’s investigation, his firing will undoubtedly be interpreted by the Special Counsel as a classic case of witness tampering.
-Trump had pushed for his removal more than once publicly, and had likely pressured Sessions to do so privately.
+Trump had pushed for his removal more than once publicly and had likely pressured Sessions to do so privately.
 This can be seen as nothing else but the president punishing McCabe for his role in the Clinton investigation and his “disloyalty.”
-Trump had also asked McCabe if he had voted for him in the presidential election, so if the president did push the Justice Department to fire him, it would represent a huge conflict of interest.
-If Trump pressured Sessions to fire McCabe, it is a smoking gun for a possible obstruction of justice.
+Trump had also asked McCabe if he had voted for him in the presidential election, so if the president did push the Justice Department to fire him, it would represent a massive conflict of interest.
+If Trump pressured Sessions to fire McCabe, it is a smoking gun for possible obstruction of justice.

-For Sessions, had he not acquiesced to Andrew McCabe’s firing, it would have possibly led to his own firing by Trump.
+For Sessions, had he not complied with Andrew McCabe’s firing, it would have possibly led to his own firing by Trump.
 In that case, Trump would have probably wanted to replace him with someone who would be willing to interfere in Robert Mueller’s investigation.
 So it makes sense–howsoever unprecedented–for Sessions to have fired McCabe.
 But it is still a fall that Sessions may have to partake in, primarily because someone with the track record and seniority of McCabe is not just fired one week before his official retirement.
 This has led to many journalists concluding that McCabe was fired with the sole purpose of withholding his pension.

-McCabe’s firing consolidates Robert Mueller’s case
+McCabe’s Firing Consolidates Robert Mueller’s Case

 Contrary to the belief that McCabe’s firing would help president Trump kill the Russia investigation, it would now actually make Robert Mueller’s case stronger–something Andrew McCabe himself pointed out in his statement after the dismissal, as reported by IBT.